 Reporters carefully analyse all data submitted to the price assessment process.
 These data include transactions, bids, offers, volumes, counterparties, specifications and any other information that contributes materially to the determination of price.
 This high level of care described applies regardless of the methodology employed.
 Specific to transactions, bids, and offers, reporters seek to verify the price, the volume, the specifications, location basis, and counterparty.
 In some transactional average methodologies, reporters also examine the full array of transactions to match counterparties and arrive at a list of unique transactions.
-In some transactional average methodologies, full details of the transactions verified are published electronically and are accessible to subscribers.
-The deals are also published in the daily report.
+In some transactional average methodologies, full details of the transactions verified are published electronically and are accessible by subscribers.